Share

 Indication Therapy control

-CytoSorb can be combined with standard hemoperfusion devices, CRRT devices, ECMO/ECLS systems or heart-lung machines commonly already available in hospitals.
+CytoSorb Therapy can be applied in combination with standard hemoperfusion devices, CRRT systems, ECMO/ECLS circuits, or heart–lung machines that are already in clinical use.

-• Preparation and set-up require only a few minutes.
+• The preparation and set-up of the CytoSorb adsorber typically require only a few minutes.

-• For this purpose, the CytoSorb adsorber cartridge is safely and easily integrated into an existing extracorporeal circulation (ECC) system.
+• The cartridge is safely and easily integrated into an existing extracorporeal circulation (ECC) system.

-• CytoSorb can be used in alone hemoperfusion mode or in combination with dialysis filters.
+• CytoSorb can be used in stand-alone hemoperfusion mode or in combination with dialysis filters.

-• Standardized adapter kits for preparation and integration into different ECC systems are available.
+• Standardized adapter kits are available for preparation and integration into various ECC systems.

 Fields of Application